sahithyandev/s3/src/content/docs/artificial-intelligence/08-problem-solving-agent.md

 next: true
 ---

+A form of goal-based agents.
 An agent that plans ahead.
 Considers a sequence of actions that form a path to a goal state.
 Uses atomic representation.
+May or may not be optimal.

+Usually designed for simple environments: single-agent, episodic, fully observable, static, discrete, and deterministic.

 ### Searching